Chrystia Freeland: Energy policy

 In 2012, Freeland wrote for The Atlantic that due to new discoveries and technological developments, the end of the fossil fuel industry is not imminent.
 She explains that this trend will lead to new winners in the global economy such as Brazil, while it could complicate domestic policies in other major oil producers and exporters such as Canada.
 She added that this trend will intensify political debate around environmental issues, such as the controversy over Keystone XL.

 Foreign policy

-In 2025, she proposed Canada spend 2% of its GDP on defence (the NATO target) by 2027 by enlarging military and increasing troop wages.
+In 2025, she proposed that Canada spend 2% of its GDP on defence (the NATO target) by 2027 by enlarging the military and increasing troop wages.

 Social media, protests, and revolutions

 In another article for the July/August 2012 issue of The Atlantic, Freeland argued that platforms like Twitter are able to quickly mobilize revolutions, especially in authoritarian states, but that such movements end up losing out to more radical elements, citing the growing popularity of the Islamist movements during the Arab Spring.
 She instead argues that traditional revolutionary movements, such as the Bolsheviks, Solidarity, and the African National Congress, were centralized with a core of devoted members with the ability to act as a government-in-waiting.